William Walker (Wyandot leader)

-William Walker (March 5, 1800 – February 13, 1874) was a Wyandot Native American Indian leader and the first provisional governor of Nebraska Territory which also encompassed the present-day state of Kansas.
+William Walker (March 5, 1800 – February 13, 1874) was a Wyandot Native American leader and the first provisional governor of Nebraska Territory which also encompassed the present-day state of Kansas.

 Background

 Walker was born March 5, 1800, in Wayne County, Michigan Territory.
 He was the son of William Walker, Sr., a white man who was captured by Lenape Indians in 1777 in Russell County, Virginia.
 Walker, Sr. was later sold to the Wyandot and grew up among them.
 William, Sr. married Catherine Rankin, who was one-fourth Wyandot.
 The couple had ten children.

 Walker was educated in a Methodist school in Worthington, Ohio, and spoke English, French, Wyandot, Lenape, Shawnee, Miami, and Potawatomi; and read Latin and Greek.
 He was described as an eloquent speaker and forceful writer on political and literary subjects.
 He married Hannah Barrett (d.
 Dec 7, 1863) on April 8, 1824.
 She was a student in a Christian mission school at Upper Sandusky, Ohio, and was probably partly Native American.
 She served as private secretary to Lewis Cass, the governor of Michigan Territory.
 He became chief of the Wyandot in 1835.
 After the death of his first wife, Walker married Evelina J. Barrett, a widowed sister-in-law of his first wife, in 1865.
 She died on August 28, 1868.